Billed vs. Collected Revenue: Closing the Cash Flow Gap

 What is the difference between billed and collected revenue?

-Billed revenue is the value of invoices issued.
-Collected revenue is cash actually received.
-The gap is outstanding receivables recognized as revenue but not yet collected.
+Billed revenue is the value of invoices issued, while collected revenue is the cash actually received.
+The gap between them is outstanding receivables that have been recognized as revenue but not yet collected.

 Why does billed revenue appear before cash is collected?

-Under accrual accounting, revenue is recognized when earned, when goods or services are delivered, not when payment arrives.
+Under accrual accounting, revenue is recognized when it is earned, when goods or services are delivered, not when payment arrives.
+The cash follows later, on the customer's payment terms.

 How do I calculate DSO?